Jelena Dokic: 2012–2014: Struggles with form, injury

 Dokic began her 2012 season in Auckland where she lost in the first round to Mona Barthel.
 Then, she received a wildcard to compete in Sydney.
 In the first round, she defeated fellow Australian Isabella Holland to set up a clash against eight seeded Marion Bartoli in the second round where she lost in two sets.
 She also played doubles with Sofia Arvidsson where she reached the quarterfinals before losing to Raquel Kops-Jones and Abigail Spears.
 One week later, Dokic took part in the Australian Open.
 She began her campaign by defeating Anna Chakvetadze in the first round.
 In the second round, she met Bartoli for the second time in two weeks.
 Dokic's nine double faults (some at crucial points) cost her and she lost in straight sets.
-Despite that loss, Dokic stated she had played much better than in Sydney.
-She also participated in doubles and mixed doubles competitions, partnering with Kateryna Bondarenko and Paul Hanley respectively, but lost in the first rounds of both.
+She also participated in doubles and mixed doubles competitions, partnering with Kateryna Bondarenko and Paul Hanley, respectively, but lost in the first rounds of both.

 Dokic travelled to Bogotá where she was the fourth seed, but lost to Paula Ormaechea.
-In Monterrey, she lost to eventual runner up Alexandra Cadantu.
-As the defending champion and seventh seed at the BMW Malaysian open in Kuala Lumpur, Dokic started her campaign successfully, defeating Kristina Mladenovic and started well against fellow Australian Olivia Rogowska, leading 6–3, 4–2, but eventually losing 6–3, 4–6, 6–7.
+In Monterrey, she lost to eventual runner up Alexandra Cadanțu.
+As the defending champion and seventh seed at the Malaysian Open in Kuala Lumpur, Dokic started her campaign successfully, defeating Kristina Mladenovic but then lost against fellow Australian Olivia Rogowska, 6–3, 4–6, 6–7.
 Since she had failed to defend her points, she dropped out of the top 100.

 She then suffered three consecutive first round losses at Indian Wells, Miami and Charleston, losing to Gisela Dulko, Ekaterina Makarova and Galina Voskoboeva.
 It was later revealed, Dokic had suffered from a continuing right wrist injury since the beginning of the year, explaining her poor results and retirements.
 Dokic was set to return to tournament play at the ITF Challenger tour in September, but was forced to cancel all commitments due to continuing problems with her wrist.
 In November 2012, it was announced Dokic had undergone wrist surgery and would miss the Australian summer of events.

 In May 2013, Dokic said in an interview that she was training for a comeback attempt at smaller tournaments using an injury protected ranking.
 Again, in October 2013, she said that after a wrist operation she was training with Todd Woodbridge to try for a wildcard entry into the 2014 Australian Open.
 Dokic entered the Australian Open Wildcard Playoff in December 2013 but lost in the first round to Jarmila Gajdošová.
 She received a wildcard to play alongside Storm Sanders at the doubles competition; in the first round, the team lost to Magdaléna Rybáriková/Stefanie Vögele in what was Dokic's final appearance in a rating event.